You’re a Feb! Here’s What That Means.

 Maybe you were hoping to be accepted as a Feb.
 Maybe you’re just figuring out what it means.
 Either way, we hope you’re excited to join this tradition of adventurous students who aren’t afraid to do things a bit differently.

 The Feb Experience

-- Interned at a local newspaper.
+- Volunteering in a local kindergarten

 Frequently Asked Questions